liquity/dev/README.md

 ## LUSD Token Redemption

 Any LUSD holder (whether or not they have an active trove) may redeem their LUSD directly with the system.
-Their LUSD is exchanged for ETH, at face value: redeeming x CLV tokens returns \$x worth of ETH (minus a [redemption fee](#redemption-fee)).
+Their LUSD is exchanged for ETH, at face value: redeeming x LUSD tokens returns \$x worth of ETH (minus a [redemption fee](#redemption-fee)).

 When LUSD is redeemed for ETH, the system cancels the LUSD with debt from troves, and the ETH is drawn from their collateral.